 1.0 PREAMBLE 1

-1.1 The Meaning of Senior Promotion to Associate Professor and Professor in the Faculty of Medicine 1
+1.1 The Meaning of Senior Promotion to Associate Professor and Professor in the Temerty Faculty of Medicine 1

 1.2 General University Policies Relevant to Promotion 3

-1.3 Faculty of Medicine Promotion Manual 3
+1.3 Temerty Faculty of Medicine Promotion Manual 3

 1.4 Criteria for Promotion 4

-2.0 PROMOTION PROCEDURES IN THE FACULTY OF MEDICINE 6
+2.0 PROMOTION PROCEDURES IN THE TEMERTY FACULTY OF MEDICINE 8

-2.1 Steps in Promotion 6
+2.1 Steps in Promotion 8

-2.2 Information for Chair of the Departments 11
+2.2 Information for Chair of the Departments .
+13

-2.3 Waiver of External Review 13
+2.3 Waiver of External Review .
+15

-3.0 CRITERIA FOR PROMOTION 14
+3.0 CRITERIA FOR PROMOTION 16

-3.1 Research 14
+3.1 Research .
+16

-3.2 Creative Professional Activity (CPA) 20
+3.2 Creative Professional Activity (CPA) .
+25

-3.3 Teaching and Education 26
+3.3 Teaching and Education .
+31

-3.4 Administrative Service 40
+3.4 Administrative Service .
+45

 4.0.
-PREPARATION OF THE PROMOTION DOSSIER 43
+PREPARATION OF THE PROMOTION DOSSIER 49

-4.1 Curriculum Vitae 43
+4.1 Curriculum Vitae .
+49

-4.2 Documentation of Activities 47
+4.2 Documentation of Activities .
+53

-4.3 Letters of Reference 47
+4.3 Letters of Reference .
+53

-4.4 Letter of Recommendation to the Dean 60
+4.4 Letter of Recommendation to the Dean .
+66

-4.5 Assembly of the Promotion Dossier for the Decanal Promotion Committee 64
+4.5 Assembly of the Promotion Dossier for the Decanal Promotion Committee .
+70

-4.6 Promotion Dossier Checklist for All Groups Other Than Professor, Teaching Stream 66
+4.6 Promotion Dossier Checklist for All Groups Other Than Professor, Teaching Stream .
+72

-4.7 Promotion Dossier Checklist for Teaching Stream, Professor 68
+4.7 Promotion Dossier Checklist for Teaching Stream, Professor .
+74

-4.8 Data Summary Sheets (may not be applicable for Professor, Teaching Stream) 69
+4.8 Data Summary Sheets (may not be applicable for Professor, Teaching Stream) .
+75

-5.0 APPENDIX 73
+5.0 APPENDIX 79

-Creative Professional Activity (CPA) 73
+Creative Professional Activity (CPA) .
+79

-Part A - Considerations for Applicant in Preparing CPA Material 73
+Part A - Considerations for Applicant in Preparing CPA Material .
+79

-Part B - Creative Professional Activity (CPA) 75
+Part B - Creative Professional Activity (CPA) .
+81

-6.0 APPENDIX H-INDEX AND CITATION REPORT 76
+6.0 APPENDIX h-INDEX AND CITATION REPORT 82

+7.0 APPENDIX Equity, Diversity, Indigeneity, Inclusion and Accessibility (EDIIA) 83

+8.0 APPENDIX Research Values 87

-Note: All applicants for promotion are required to follow the Faculty of Medicine Standard Report Formats for CV, Teaching/Education and CPA.
-These formats are found on the Faculty of Medicine website (http://medicine.utoronto.ca/faculty-staff/faculty-appointments-and-promotions).
+Note: All applicants for promotion are required to follow the Temerty Faculty of Medicine Standard Report Formats for CV, Teaching/Education and CPA.
+These formats are found on the Temerty Faculty of Medicine website (https://temertymedicine.utoronto.ca/senior-promotions).

-FACULTY OF MEDICINE ON-LINE ACADEMIC PROMOTION SYSTEM
+TEMERTY FACULTY OF MEDICINE ON-LINE ACADEMIC PROMOTION SYSTEM

-Candidates will be notified by an automatic email when an account has been created in the Faculty of Medicine on-line academic promotion system (hereafter called the on-line academic promotion system).
+Candidates will be notified by an automatic email when an account has been created in the Temerty Faculty of Medicine on-line academic promotion system (also known as Laserfiche).
 The notification will instruct candidates on how to electronically submit their promotion documents.
 Documents should be in PDF format only.